Joao11110/Interface-para-restaurante-C/README.md

 # Restaurant-C
-This code was meant for a simple restaurant interface.
+Simple restaurant menu interface. (also available in Portuguese)